top of page

 Similar to an interdental lisp, the tongue is positioned farther forward than a typical /s/, but does not fully protrude from between the teeth.
 The tongue may be positioned very close to or directly against the teeth.
 The resulting distortion may be pronounced or subtle depending on the positioning of the tongue.

-Instead of a narrow groove down the middle of the tongue, air is allow to flow around the sides of the tongue, similar to the position used for /l/.
-This tends to result in a "slushy" sound.
+Instead of flowing through the narrow groove in the middle of the tongue, the air with a lateral lisp flows around the sides of the tongue, resulting is a "slushy" sound.

-This refers to the hard palate, which is the bony “roof” of the mouth behind the teeth.
+With a palatal lisp, the air is directed toward the hard palate, which is the bony “roof” of the mouth behind the teeth.
 Here, the tongue is positioned too far back.
-As the tongue verge into “sh” territory, the /s/ takes on a “shushy” sound (Think: Sean Connery
+As the tongue verge into “sh” territory and takes on a “shushy” sound (Think: Sean Connery).